royri5/CIS457/Assignments/Client_Server/README.md

 **Author:**
-        Richard Roy + some provided code
+        \nRichard Roy + some provided code

 **Desc:**
         Separate client and server programs that interact and transport data between each other.